 A bowl of special matcha ramen, matcha Gyoza with matcha salt, and pork rice.

-Besides the ramen shop, there is also a Takoyaki shop with quite eye-catching matcha sauce.
+In addition to the ramen shop, there’s also a Takoyaki shop with a striking matcha sauce that catches the eye.

 matcha-takoyaki-at-byodoin-temple